-2At the time of printing this book (1992), there are about one hundred branch monasteries, big and small, of Wat Nong Pah Pong.
+\At the time of printing this book (2018), there are over three-hundred branch monasteries, large and small, of Wat Nong Pah Pong.

 The teaching I will present to you today is a way to solve problems in the present moment, in this present life.
-Some people say that they have so much work to do they have no time to practice the Dhamma.
-"What can we do?" they ask.
-I ask them, "Don't you breathe while you're working?"
-"Yes, of course we breathe!"
-"So how come you have time to breathe when you're so busy?"
+Some people say that they have so much work to do that they have no time to practise the Dhamma.
+'What can we do?' they ask.
+I ask them, 'Don't you breathe while you're working?'
+'Yes, of course we breathe!'
+'So how come you have time to breathe when you're so busy?'
 They don't know what to answer.
-"If you simply have sati while working you will have plenty of time to practice."
+'If you simply have sati while working you will have plenty of time to practise.'

-Practicing meditation is just like breathing.
-While working we breathe, while sleeping we breathe, while sitting down we breathe...
+Practising meditation is just like breathing.
+While working we breathe, while sleeping we breathe, while sitting down we breathe.
 Why do we have time to breathe?
 Because we see the importance of the breath, we can always find time to breathe.
-In the same way, if we see the importance of meditation practice we will find the time to practice.
+In the same way, if we see the importance of meditation practice we will find the time to practise.

-Have any of you ever suffered?... have you ever been happy?...
-Right here is the truth, this is where you must practice the Dhamma.
+Have any of you ever suffered?
+Have you ever been happy?
+Right here is the truth, this is where you must practise the Dhamma.
 Who is it who is happy?
 The mind is happy.
 Who suffers?
 The mind suffers.
 Wherever these things arise, that's where they cease.
-Have you experienced happiness?...
-Have you experienced suffering?... this is our problem.
-If we know suffering1, the cause of suffering, the end of suffering and the way leading to the end of suffering we can solve the problem.
+Have you experienced happiness?
+Have you experienced suffering?
+This is our problem.
+If we know dukkha, the cause of suffering, the end of suffering and the way leading to the end of suffering we can solve the problem.